zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 In order for a BSDF to be physically meaningful[^8], it must satisfy three properties:

-[^8]: We shall not consider absorptive media in this article.
+[^8]: We will not consider absorptive media in this article.
 A discussion involving the specifics of conductors (and certain dielectrics) would quickly become quite involved and take us too far afield, away from our original topic of microsurface transformations.

 $$ \tag{4c}
 \begin{aligned}